LincaMarius/ISAP-1_Instruction_Set/README.md

 Operation:    A ← A + [n] \
 Example: ADD 8h

-Adds the numeric value at address n with the numeric value stored in the accumulator and stores the result in the accumulator.
+Adds the numeric value at address n with the numeric value stored in the Accumulator and stores the result in the Accumulator.

 The timing diagram for the ADD instruction is as follows: